lostadi/Ostadix-lang/README.md

 ## Quickstart

-There are two easy ways to build and run O-lang:
+There are two easy ways to build and run Olang:

 **C edition (recommended, only needs a C compiler + make)**